 We have a potentially catastrophic hurricane coming our way (at my time of typing – it is here!)
 Her name is Florence, and she is packing a punch to my area.
 I’ve lived in Eastern NC all my life, so I’m no stranger to forceful winds, sheets of rain, flooding, and the loss of electricity for days.
 This one, however, has had my nerves in a ball.
-As I type, it has been downgraded, but it will be dark soon, and that’s when things will really get going.
-Even though it has been shifting slightly south, we will probably be in “waterworld” here for the next couple of weeks.
+As I type, it will be dark soon, and that’s when things will really get going.
+Even though it has been shifting slightly south, we will probably be in waterworld here for the next couple of weeks.

 Homeschoolers are notorious for turning most anything into a lesson, and while I love unit studies, science experiments, books, and maps – I just have not been interested this time.
-This time, the kids are learning through real life rather than my latest new Pinterest find.
-It takes much preparation and many grocery trips to prepare for the unknown.
+This time, the kids are learning through real life rather than my latest Pinterest find.
+It takes much preparation to prepare for the unknown.
 Thankfully, I have my blueprint ready for our homeschool.
-I set some minimums that had to be done for our school day, or for when you have to run on autopilot, and I’m so glad I did!
-I even had several friends tell me they brought some of their homeschooling materials with them as they evacuated their homes.
+At the start of the school year, I set a few minimums that had to be done for our school day, or for when you have to run on autopilot, and I’m so glad I did!

 Isn’t that the beauty of homeschooling?
-We can be mobile and running from a hurricane, without electricity, and in all kinds of weather and still give our kids a quality education.
-We “fanatics” can take advantage of the hurricane and can go all out with those cool science experiments, unit studies, and library books – or go on a minimal schedule with our blueprints while real life is taking place.
+We can be mobile and run from a hurricane, function for days without electricity, and in all kinds of weather and still give our kids a quality education.
+We “fanatics” can take advantage of the hurricane and can go all out with those cool science experiments, unit studies, and books – or go on a minimal schedule with our blueprints while real life is taking place.